 What do they eat?
 They mainly graze on grass as long as it is available.
 However in the cold North Dakota winters they eat hay.
 Occasionally we give them treats, like during a farm tour, and they always have access to free choice minerals.

 Are they awesome?
 Yes!
 We currently have 32 adorable alpacas.
 Eleven boys and twenty one girls.
 We are excited to breed every year and have crias (baby alpaca) born on the farm.
 Alpaca gestation in 11 and a half months!

 How do I get to the farm?
 Please use Google Maps to get to the farm.
-If you type in Happy Rock Farm ND into Google maps you will have no problem getting here however putting in the address does not.
+If you type in Happy Rock Farm ND into Google maps you will have no problem getting here.
+However, putting in the address will not get you here.